 The system is efficient with clearinghouse integration and great practice management capabilities.

 It will come as a nice surprise if you’re used to reacting to the billing cycle because Genesis has invested thoroughly in it to the point that it’s possible to reliably predict payer response to billing and code combinations.

 Connects The Whole Practice

 The capability to send DME claims isn’t that great, but it does work.
-Unfortunately, there’s no easy way to attach the required documentation when sending a DME claim, and neither is it possible to track.
+Unfortunately, there’s no easy way to attach the required documentation when sending a DME claim, nor is it possible to track.
 The company is currently working on improving that feature.

 The training videos are too slow and take very long to watch.
 It can be overwhelming to try to figure out which function would be best.
 The myriad of features is both a blessing and a curse.

-Our Final Say On The Best Electronic Medical Records Software
+Frequently Asked Questions On Electronic Medical Records Software